Hello my dear friends, how was your weekend?

 I am pretty sure it wasn't fate but rather me being lazy and impatient and placing a lamp I had just spray painted onto the top of this to create this mess.

-But we can call it fate for the sake of the blog, k?
+But we can call it fate for the sake of the blog, okay?

 So after painting my old kitchen table turned media desk here, then trying my hand at painting my kitchen chairs here, I felt up to the task of turning this bad boy around.